pyg-team/pytorch_geometric/docs/source/tutorial/heterogeneous.rst

 .. _lazyinit:

 .. note::
-   Since the number of input features and thus the size of tensors varies between different types, PyG can make use of **lazy initialization** to initialize parameters in heterogeneous GNNs (as denoted by :obj:`-1` as the :obj:`in_channels` argument).
+   Since the number of input features and thus the size of tensors varies between different types, :pyg:`PyG` can make use of **lazy initialization** to initialize parameters in heterogeneous GNNs (as denoted by :obj:`-1` as the :obj:`in_channels` argument).
    This allows us to avoid calculating and keeping track of all tensor sizes of the computation graph.
-   Lazy initialization is supported for all existing PyG operators.
+   Lazy initialization is supported for all existing :pyg:`PyG` operators.
    We can initialize the model's parameters by calling it once:

    .. code-block:: python